chemlab/chemlab/docs/installation.rst

 Quickstart
 ----------

-This section is still to do.
+.. todo:: This section is still to do.

 Development